clwillhuang/transport-manager/README.md

 - A web application centered around an interactive map which includes:
     - labels for the in-game data mentioned above
     - a click and drag distance measuring tool
-    - ability to annotate the map with signs, circles and diamonds
+    - ability to annotate the map with signs, circles and diamonds for notes and distance estimates
+    - directories which list all towns and industries on the map
     - a icon filter by industry type, icon type, station types
-    - actions to add, edit and delete towns, industries, and stations
+    - actions to add, edit or delete towns, industries, and stations
-    - an industry directory for quick access to industry information

 The repo is currently still a work-in-progress, with only one in-game economy supported (FIRS 4.15 Steeltown) which is used for basic testing.